 - Coordinate, as directed, with SCVRD Supervisory personnel related work schedule requirements

 - Coordinate, as directed, with SCVRD Supervisory personnel related process training requirements

 - Complete in a timely manner all data summary tasks, as directed

-- Provides assistance to the NAR Supervisor, Warehouse in material handling duties, as requested
+- Provide assistance to the NAR Supervisor, Warehouse in material handling duties, as requested

-- Executes product pull sheets, as per build schedules, to minimize and prevent back orders to our “External Customers”
+- Execute product pull sheets, as per build schedules, to minimize and prevent back orders to our “External Customers”

 - Cooperate with fellow Ops Dept Team Members and all other NAR Associates to provide “Internal Customer” support, as required

 - Cooperate/take direction/support Supervisor, Operations and all other executive management personnel as a means to support internal/external “Stockholders”